 Of course politicians and bureaucrats act in their own interest.
 One of the key concepts of Public Choice is concentrated benefits and diffuse costs.
 That means that the benefits of any government program are concentrated on a few people, while the costs are diffused among many people.
 Take Archer Daniels Midland’s ethanol subsidy, for instance.
 If ADM makes two hundred million dollars a year from it, it costs each American about a dollar.
 Did you know about it?
 Probably not.
 Now that you do, are you going to write your congressman and complain?
 Probably not.
 Are you going to fly to Washington, take your senator out to dinner, give him a one thousand dollar contribution, and ask him not to vote for the ethanol subsidy?
 Of course not.
 But you can bet that ADM chairman Dwayne Andreas is doing all that and more.
 Think about it: How much would you spend to get a two hundred million dollar subsidy from the federal government?
 About one hundred ninety-nine million dollars if you had to, I’ll bet.
 So who will members of Congress listen to?
 The average Americans who don’t know that they’re paying a dollar each for Dwayne Andreas’s profits?
 Or Andreas, who’s making a list and checking it twice to see who’s voting for his subsidy?

 If it were just ethanol, of course, it wouldn’t matter very much.
 But most federal programs work the same way.
 Take the farm program.
-A few billion dollars for subsidised farmers, who make up about one percent of the U.S. population; a few dollars a year for each taxpayer.
+A few billion dollars for subsidised farmers, who make up about one percent of the United States population; a few dollars a year for each taxpayer.
 The farm program is even more tricky than that.
 Many of its costs involve raising food prices, so consumers are paying for it without realising it.

 Billions of dollars are spent every year in Washington to get a piece of the trillion dollars of taxpayers’ money that Congress spends every year.
 Consider this ad from the Washington Post:

 Infrastructure . . . is a new Washington buzzword for: A. America’s crumbling physical plant? $3 trillion is needed to repair highways, bridges, sewers, etc. B. Billions of federal reconstruction dollars?
-The 5\c per gallon gasoline tax is only the beginning.
+The 5¢ gallon gasoline tax is only the beginning.
 C. Your bible for infrastructure spending—where the money is going and how to get your share—in a concise biweekly newsletter?

 ANSWER: All of the above.
 Subscribe today.